TraySimpson/MicroservicesDemo/README.md

 - Was able to connect using pgAdmin by changing port to 5431 (might be a port conflict)
 - Can't get order service to connect, even using 5431 port...
 - Wasted a lot of time being dumb.
 The solution?
 Keep port 5432 and set the DB Host to "order-service-db"

+#### Creating multiple Express services
+- Generated new consumer-service in `src` directory, have to setup with Sequelize & etc each time

+### Reference
+- `npx express-generator --no-view <name>` to generate new express project